scunniff/ELKCluster/README.md

-Vagrant ELK (Elasticsearch + Logstash + Kibana) Cluster - Modification of bhaskarvk's cluster
+Vagrant ELK (Elasticsearch + Logstash + Kibana) Cluster - Modification of bhaskarvk's cluster that includes Filebeat and Twitter
 =============================

 **For ES 2.0 and above**.